Accessibility Tools

 Potential side effects include redness, irritation, and temporary darkening; however, these are usually temporary and can be managed by your dermatologist.

 Many treatments are not recommended during pregnancy due to potential risks.
 It's crucial to consult with a doctor for guidance on safe options during pregnancy.
+Always wear a broad spectrum sunscreen with an SPF of 30-50 to prevent further pigmentation.

 Say Goodbye to Melasma: Discover Top-Tier Treatment in New York

-Call us to consult with our expert to acheive superb results
+Call us today to schedule a consultation with our expert Dr. Debra Jaliman and achieve outstanding results

 Location & Directions

-Debra Jaliman, MD Cosmetic Dermatologist and Botox Procedures in NYC
+Debra Jaliman, MD Cosmetic Dermatologist and Botox NYC

-931 Fifth Avenue (between 74th & 75th streets) New York, NY 10021
+931 5th Ave, New York, NY 10021

 Our office is HIPAA compliant.